Demolition of Former Dorchester County Detention Center in St. George

-The Demolition of the Dorchester County Detention Center located at 100 Sears Street will begin the week of March 1, 2020.
+The Demolition of the Dorchester County Detention Center located at 100 Sears Street began this week.

 “We have not received any community feedback, however it was identified in our Facilities Maintenance Assessment completed in 2017 and then presented again to County Council as part of the FY 2020 budget process.
-We are notifying residents in the surrounding area with door hangers so that there is no confusion with regards to the activity.”
-Daniel Prentice, Dorchester County CFO said.
+We are notifying residents in the surrounding area with door hangers so that there is no confusion with regards to the activity,” said Daniel Prentice, Dorchester County CFO.

 The goal is to eliminate an aged facility that has been vacant since 2016.
 A small portion (less than 10%) of the building has been leased by the St. George Police Department since 2017 and they are moving to a stand-alone facility that they own in conjunction with the demolition.